Waterdrips/waterdrips2.github.io/drafts/2020-01-17-inlets-pro.md

 ### Exposing temporary services

-Let's suppose you are working remotely on a set of microservices, your colleague wants to test his new front-end against your backend service, this means committing, raising a PR and getting code into a development or staging environment to properly test.
+Let's suppose you are working remotely on a set of microservices, your colleague wants to test their new front-end against your backend service, this means committing, raising a PR and getting code into a development or staging environment to properly test.
 Alternatively they could pull your code, build and deploy that service themselves.